 4. Calle de Suenos-Crest-Whitley Collins: 3.3 miles, 4.5% (est.) this is a harder, more interesting, and less common route than Hawthorne-Crest, which I’ve left off the list because it’s so ugly, boring, and such a wretched slog compared to Calle de Suenos.
 Hawthorne is slightly longer and slightly steeper, but this is my list.
 Sorry.
 The section on Crest after crossing Hawthorne is not steep but kind of a grind.
 The kicker is the back side of Whitley-Collins, which rips up at 7.8% and is gnarliest at the end…as it should be.

-5. Paseo de la Playa-Via del Monte-Granvira Altamira-Whitley Collins: This is an amalgamation of several climbs, beginning at Paseo de la Playa in RAT Beach, connecting with Palos Verdes Drive Boulevard, doglegging through Malaga Cove to the Strava segment called Via del Monte Full, straight across Hawthorne to Ridgegate, right on Highridge, and then finishing with the front side of Whitley-Collins and its .2 miles at 9.9%.
+5. Paseo de la Playa-Via del Monte-Granvira Altamira-Whitley Collins: This is an amalgamation of several climbs, beginning at Paseo de la Playa in Rat Beach, connecting with Palos Verdes Drive Boulevard, doglegging through Malaga Cove to the Strava segment called Via del Monte Full, straight across Hawthorne to Ridgegate, right on Highridge, and then finishing with the front side of Whitley-Collins and its .2 miles at 9.9%.
 The entire climb is like a billion miles long, has one traffic signal and four hundred stop signs.
 You’ll have to decide for yourself what to do about them.
 This is a killer climb to do early in the morning, shortly after or just before the PV cops park their dummy patrol car with the blacked-out windows somewhere on Via del Monte.
 This climb has everything.
 Steep sections, 180-degree turn, flat spots, false flats, slight and brief downhill, long grinds…and it finishes with a leg-breaker.
 As it should.

-6. Eastvale-Sunnyridge: This is a little-ridden extremely noxious climb that will completely crush you.
+6. Eastvale-Sunnyridge: This is a little-ridden, extremely noxious climb that will completely crush you.
 It’s only about a mile long, but averages a solid 9%.
 The key is to bear right when Eastvale meets Sunnyridge.
 From there it kicks up and up and up.
 Take care descending Sunnyridge.
 It’s a residential street.
 This is certainly one of the nastiest climbs on the hill, and gets bypassed for that very reason.
 You pick it up on PV Drive North just past Crenshaw, and of course it ends in a dead-fuggin-end.
 As it should.

-7. Crenshaw-Crest-Whitley Collins: In the spirit of miserable, dangerous, grinding, unpleasant rides with nothing to recommend them except length and dreadfulness, I bring you Crenshaw.
+7. Crenshaw-Crest-Whitley Collins: In the spirit of miserable, dangerous, grinding, unpleasant rides with nothing to recommend them except length and dreadfulness, I give you Crenshaw.
 If you begin it at PCH, it’s about 4 miles at 7%.
 The traffic is dense and fast and dangerous on the lower slope.
 The traffic is not as dense, but faster after you cross PV Drive North.
 However, the width of the lane makes it relatively safe.
 Relatively.
 After the light at Silver Spur, the road jacks up considerably and really sucks.
-You get a brief respite on Crest, and then pounded in the face with a brick when you hit the final .3 miles on Whitley-Collins.
+You get a brief respite on Crest, and then get pounded in the face with a brick when you hit the final .3 miles on Whitley-Collins.
 This climb is so miserable and awful that you’ll never, ever do it more than once.

 10. You tell me.